SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 2. Run `dotnet new dataminer-srmfunction-solution --help` to see the available options.
 3. Run `dotnet new dataminer-srmfunction-solution ' with the required options along with any other options to create a solution from the template.

+## How to contribute

+To add additional templates, create a new template and put it under the templates folder.
+For more information about how to create a template, refer to [Custom templates for dotnet new](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates).

 ## License

 This project is licensed under the [MIT License](https://github.com/SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/blob/main/LICENSE).
 See the file for details.